 Old Fisherman's Wharf: Another fun spot to check out in Monterey is Old Fisherman's Wharf.
 This is where you will find some great seafood restaurants, plenty of places to head out on a whale watching tour, and fun, local shops.
 You will also find some fun events here throughout the year.

-Sunset Sails on the Bay: Head out on the water on a sunset cruise on the bay.
+Sunset Sail on the Bay: Head out on the water on a sunset cruise on the bay.
 My favorite ones usually include two hours on the water with some light appetizers, white wine, beer, or soda.
 As you relax, keep an eye scanning the horizon to see if you can spot some local wildlife.
 You might even get lucky and see a whale!

 Do with Kids